surister/blog/content/blog/debugging-live-python-code.md

 since it changes the way we will be debugging Python.

-_Maybe_ in the future we will not be debugging as I show you in this post, since the ergonomics is a bit raw, but it'll definitely be the foundation into which Python debuggers will work.
+_Maybe_ in the future we will not be debugging as I show you in this post, since the ergonomics are a bit raw, but it'll definitely be the foundation of live Python debuggers.

 ## How bad was it before?

 Before Python 3.14, there was not a standard way of accessing a Python process' memory.
-You can, of course, read the memory of any given process if you have the necessary permissions.
+You could, of course, read the memory of any given process if you have the necessary permissions.
-For example, on Linux you can inspect /proc/[{pid}]/mem to read the process’s memory, but this is os-dependant; painful.
+For example, on Linux you can inspect [/proc/[{pid}]/mem]{.h} to read a process’s memory, but this is os-dependant; painful.
 Then you have to locate where the current state of the interpreter ([PyRuntime]{.h}) is, and the actual parts of the state that you want to access.
 Then you have to somehow run your code in a safe place, running it in the middle of critical operations like memory allocation or reference counting